govau/datavizkit/README.md

 ## Contributions

-Fork and review model for contributions please.
+Fork and review for contributions please.